-This Swiss steak is a classic combination of ingredients cooked to perfection in the crock pot.
-The slow cooked steaks are full of flavor, with tomatoes, complementary herbs and vegetables, and a little beef broth and Worcestershire sauce.
+Swiss steak is actually not from Switzerland but instead is so named because of the tenderizing technique used called “swissing,” which means rolling or pounding.
+Once prepared this way, it is braised along with tomatoes as well as other seasonings and ingredients.
+This recipe for swiss steak is a classic combination that is cooked to perfection in the crock pot.
+The slow cooked steaks are full of flavor, with tomatoes, herbs, and vegetables, and a little beef broth and Worcestershire sauce.

 - 1/4 cup all-purpose flour